“A fire is burning in Bird Spirit Land. My bones smoulder. I must journey there.”

 Sarah Kate Istra Winter, aka Dver, was raised in New England but has found a home in the Pacific Northwest, amongst lichen-draped trees and mist-heavy hills.
 She has felt the warm moss under her bare feet at a geyser in Iceland, spent the night in a holy cave above the temple of Delphi in Greece, and sung to the spectral hounds of Dartmoor, England.
 She holds a degree in Comparative Myth and Ritual from Goddard College, which culminated in a ritual theatre performance where she reveled in the blood of a dismembered child-god.

-She is most likely to be found walking through an alley looking for hidden passages, exploring the small patches of magical woodlands scattered throughout the city, photographing mushrooms, or carrying too many books out of the library.
+Dver is most likely to be found walking through an alley looking for hidden passages, talking to crows, exploring the small patches of magical woodlands scattered throughout the city, or carrying too many books out of the library.
 You can recognize her by the spells and vows she has permanently inked into her skin.
 She knows a little bit of a lot of languages, and has played six musical instruments without getting good at any of them.
 Patience is not one of her virtues, although she has happily spent a year cleaning the entire skeleton of a stag.
-She can make incense and felt, read Tarot and runes, and knows just how many poisonous mushrooms are enough to see the gods.
+She can make incense and tinctures, read Tarot and runes, and knows just how many poisonous mushrooms are enough to see the gods.

-You can reach Dver at doorunderground at gmail dot com.
+You can reach her at: dver at birdspiritland dot com.